 Stocks represent a virtual, aggregated inventory of products available for sale to your sales channels (currently these are websites).
 Each stock maps your sales channels with sources for available inventories and salable quantities.
 Depending on your site configuration, the stock may be assigned to one or more sales channels and sources.

 Sales Channels represent entities selling your inventory, including websites, stores views, and so on.
 Sales Channels can only be associated to one Stock.
 Each sales channel can only have a single stock assigned to it, and a single stock can be assigned to multiple websites.
 Through the stock, you can modify the prioritization of sources used when shipping orders and by the Source Selection Algorithm.

 You start with a Default Stock assigned with the Default Source and your website, best used by Single Source merchants.
 Only the Default Source can be assigned to this stock.
 Multi Source merchants create custom stocks for custom sources and websites as needed.

 Example Stocks for a Mountain Bike and Store

 Quantity is the number of products in your active inventory, available for purchase.
 The quantity of products increases and decreases when you complete shipments or adjust inventory.
 Adding products to a cart will not affect this amount.
-The Salable Quantity also uses this value for determining available stock for purchase.
+The Salable Quantity tracks the availability of the product for a sales channel and also uses this value for determining available stock for purchase.
 Depending on the number of your sources, you see and manage product quantity for one of the following:

 - Quantity: For Single Source merchants, the Quantity column and value tracks the amount of on-hand inventory available.